In this guide, you will learn the exact steps for running A/B tests on WordPress for free using Elementor and Google Optimize.

 An A/B test would be nothing without two similar, yet slightly different, variations of one webpage.
 For instance, you might change the location or color of a Call to Action button.

-As mentioned, I’m using the Elementor page builder to construct a landing page, and I’d like to see if the Call to Action button location affects my conversion rates.
+As mentioned, I’m using the Elementor free landing page builder to construct a landing page, and I’d like to see if the Call to Action button location affects my conversion rates.

 With Elementor, you can Add a New Template directly from the WordPress dashboard.